Singapore film guide

 Find out more from www.substation.org

-If you have a script for a short film ready for production, try applying for the SFC Short Film Grant.
+If you have a script for a film ready for production, try applying for the SFC Film Grants.
 All Singaporeans and Singapore PRs are welcome to apply.

 For those who have completed their short films which are then selected for screening overseas, we would like to assist your travel through our Overseas Travel Grant that supports your airfare, freight, and publicity costs.